trawick/emptyhammock-project-template/docs/cloud_server_setup.md

 Initial setup for VPS
 ---------------------

+The instructions only mention a `production` server.
+Repeat for `staging` if appropriate.

 ### EC2 hints

 - Create a new EC2 instance.
 You'll need the key pair for the instance,